 On an annual basis, our CEO reviews the performance of each of the other Named Executive Officers and, based on this review, makes recommendations to the Compensation Committee with respect to the compensation of the Named Executive Officers, excluding himself.
-Our CEO considers internal pay equity issues, individual contribution and performance, competitive pressures and company performance in making his recommendations to the Compensation Committee.
-The Compensation Committee may accept or adjust such recommendations at its discretion.
-Except with respect to the profit sharing plan, as described below, the Compensation Committee has the sole responsibility for evaluating the compensation of our CEO.
+Our CEO considers internal pay equity issues, individual contribution and performance, competitive pressures and company performance in making his recommendations to the Compensation Committee may accept or adjust such recommendations at its discretion.
+Except with respect to the profit sharing plan, as described below, the Compensation Committee, under the direction of the Lead Director, as applicable, has the sole responsibility for evaluating the compensation of our CEO.